My Life In… New Seminar Series

 Displacement: Movement, Memory, and Belonging Event

 Event Details: This event will explore the histories and human experiences of displacement across the twentieth century, examining how forced migration and resettlement have shaped identities, communities, and nations.
-Whether through conflict, ideological division, or the search for new opportunities, displacement leaves intelligible marks on the human experience.
-Through film viewing, talks, and discussions, the session … Read more
+Whether through war and conflict, ideological division, or the search for new opportunities, displacement leaves intelligible marks on the human experience.
+Through film viewing, talks, and discussions, … Read more

 Rory Cassie Awarded Estonian National Grant for 2025